 Technical issues (e.g. redirects, XML sitemaps): A variety of tools can be used to search your site for structural and navigational problems that can impact both the usability of your site and how well crawlers can navigate it to index pages for search.
 Redirect chains, which occur when there is more than redirect between an initial URL and its destination URL, and redirect loops, which occurs when a redirect chain is stuck redirecting to one of its elements, frustrate users and keep search engines from being able to reach your pages.
 Using a tool such as Site Audit from SemRush or Screaming Frog to identify these redirect loops allows you to avoid carrying the problem forward into your new site.
 If a redirect cannot be completed, it is important to identify that as well to reduce the number of 404 errors visitors may encounter due to broken links.
 Crawlers such as Botify can be used to audit your sitemap, ensuring that the key URLs in your site are included and being indexed for search.

-Mobile experience: In a time when 80 percent of internet users used a mobile device for search in 2019, and 40 percent of online transactions are completed using a mobile device, your website has to optimized for all platforms.
+Mobile experience: With at least 60 percent of Google searches performed on mobile devices and , your website has to optimized for all platforms.
 (Source) Improving the experience of mobile users includes optimizing site speed as just mentioned, designing with mobile in mind — including avoiding pop-ups and considering the need to navigate on a small screen — and using responsive web design that intuitively adapts to different screen sizes from the smallest phone to tablets or traditional desktop computers.